2026 GTM AI Summit

 Live demo 01 - Inbound meeting capture, end-to-end

 The workflow Engineered GTM runs on its own website.
-A meeting is booked, a HubSpot deal is created, a webhook fires - and before the rep opens the calendar invite, the company and contact are enriched, scored against ICP, and a Sales Lead summary lands in the right Slack channel.
-Four Clay tables, working as one system.
+A meeting is booked, a deal is created in the CRM, a webhook fires - and before the rep opens the calendar invite, the company and contact are enriched, scored against ICP, and a Sales Lead summary lands in the right Slack channel.
+Four orchestration tables, working as one system.

 Architecture · in production · engineeredgtm.io inbound_meeting_capture